-Cryptocurrency has become a booming trend and popular investment choice for multiple generations from millennials, baby boomers to Gen Z. This article dissects the topic of what is crypto, why you should pay attention, which are the most popular and the risks involved.
+Cryptocurrency has become a booming trend and popular investment choice for multiple generations from millennials, to baby boomers to Gen Z. This article dissects the topic of what is crypto, why you should pay attention, which is the most popular, and the risks involved.

 What Is Cryptocurrency?